polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/start-a-private-network-with-substrate.md

   Address (SS58): 5FHzDem7A5aAq79tuEN9xJuNPXiYfmRQamhumTuqu6i57BuU
 ```

-Now see the ed25519 key and address associated with the same mnemonic
+Now see the `ed25519` key and address associated with the same mnemonic.
+This key will be used by GRANDPA for block finalization.
 ```
 $ subkey --ed25519 inspect "keep matrix knee meat awake frown rubber position federal easily strategy inhale" Secret phrase `keep matrix knee meat awake frown rubber position federal easily strategy inhale` is account: